schroedan/homebridge-my-gekko/README.md

 The `username` and `password` must be defined in the local QueryAPI settings of your myGEKKO.

 Feel free to adjust the options for client cache TTL (`ttl`), update interval (`interval`) and allocation delay (`delay`).

+Some names for unnamed accessories (e.g. temperature sensor) can be defined via the `names` object.

 ## Debugging